CyberBullying: A Word for Parents

 Watch for passive aggressive behaviors, and teach your children to face their problems (directly) rather than Facebooking them or through any type of social media.

 If your child is 13 or younger, you should have their social media log in info, and don’t share the password with your child.
 This way, you can easily check in on them and you can also protect your child from being the victim of a “hacker” cyberbully by preventing anyone else from finding out how to log into their account.

 Cyberbullying is even more common with older teenagers (age 14-18), especially when they have a smartphone that allows them to post on impulse.
 Teach them to think before they post, and make sure they understand how important it is to never post anything that could hurt somebody else… or could come back to haunt them.

 What To Do If Your Child is the Victim of a CyberBully

 Be the parent that a child can feel comfortable talking to if they are being harassed or directly attacked online.
 Be kind and understanding, and be sensitive to their needs.
 The rest is really up to you, as a parent.

 If the harassment is severe enough, you can involve other authorities (the school or the police.)
 As you may remember, this could backfire on your child so it shouldn’t be your first choice.
-If the bullying has started over personal drama, encourage your child to confront the person in real life and come to a resolution.
+One needs to evaluate closely determine the immediate and long term effects of the bullying your child is enduring.
+If the bullying has started over personal drama, discuss with your child whether or not they should confront the person in real life and come to a resolution.
 Do not “feed the trolls” or respond to cyberbullying online… bring it back to real world interaction.